sebastiansauer/stats-nutshell/regression2.html.md

 A side-effect of modelling `log_y` instead of `y` is that the distribution shape of the outcome variable changes.
 This can be useful at times.

-Log-Y Regression can usefully be employed for modelling growth, among othrs, see @exm-logy.
+Log-Y Regression can usefully be employed for modelling growth, among other, see @exm-logy.

 ::: {#exm-logy}